hmcts/goldenpath-platops/README.md

 📣 Verify the following
 - A Vnet exits
-- VNet has two peerings, one to the Hub and the other to the core management vnet
+- VNet has two peerings, one to the Hub and the other to the Core Management vnet
 - A route table to one default route to x.x.x.x

 Select the virtual network and copy the vnet address cidr e.g. `10.10.7.0/25`